aquaticus/aquaticus.github.io/doc/meter.rst

 Note that there are many variations of the protocol.
 Although the meter may use the same optical interface, the data frame format could be different.

+In addition, it supports meters that use SML (Smart Message Language) protocol using ESPHome `SML component <https://esphome.io/components/sml.html>`_.

 .. warning::

-    SML, DLMS, M-Bus and ANSI C12.18/19 standards are not supported by the software.
+    DLMS, M-Bus and ANSI C12.18/19 standards are not supported by the software.

 How to check if the meter is supported?
 ---------------------------------------